Pollinators in Africa

 Collaboration

-Foster regional partnerships and knowledge exchange among stakeholders across East Africa and beyond.
+Foster regional partnerships and knowledge exchange among stakeholders across Africa and beyond.

 Innovation